ANGSD/NgsRelate/README.md

 # Run examples #

 ## Run example 1: using only NGS data ##
 Below is an example of how NgsRelate can be used to coestimate relatedness and inbreeding from NGS data.
-Assume we have file containing paths to 100 BAM/CRAM files; one line per BAN/CRAM file.
+Assume we have file (`filelist`) containing paths to 100 BAM/CRAM files; one line per BAN/CRAM file.
 Then we can use ANGSD to estimate allele frequencies and calculate genotype likelihoods while doing SNP calling and in the end produce the the two input files needed for the NgsRelate program as follows:
 ``` bash
 ### First we generate a file with allele frequencies (angsdput.mafs.gz) and a file with genotype likelihoods (angsdput.glf.gz).
 ./angsd -b filelist -gl 1 -domajorminor 1 -snp_pval 1e-6 -domaf 1 -minmaf 0.05 -doGlf 3